 Kapi Chesté – Mischievous monkey pulling madanike’s dress

-As you can see from the image, a mischievous monkey is pulling the dress of a beautiful lady who is trying to chase it with a small tree branch.
+As you can see from the image, a mischievous monkey appears to pull the dress of a beautiful lady as she tries to chase it with a small tree branch.
 She appears semi-nude, and her facial expression shows annoyance at being harassed by the monkey.

 – Belur Chennakeshava Temple – Bracket Figures